EticaAI/docs.etica.ai/es/README.md

 si no, vamos a utilizar las versiones originales.

 - The Convention on the Rights of the Child.
-- The Convention on the Elimination of All Forms of Discrimination against Women, 1979.
 - The Geneva Conventions and additional protocols, 1949.
 - The UN Guiding Principles on Business and Human Rights, 2011.